Thomas More: In literature and popular culture

-William Roper's biography of More was one of the first biographies in Modern English.
+William Roper's biography of More (his father-in-law) was one of the first biographies in Modern English.

-Sir Thomas More is a play written circa 1592 in collaboration between Henry Chettle, Anthony Munday, William Shakespeare, and others.
+Sir Thomas More is a play written circa 1592 in collaboration between Henry Chettle, Anthony Munday, William Shakespeare, and others, or with multiple script-doctors in view of the dangerous topic.
 In it More is portrayed as a wise and honest statesman.
 The original manuscript has survived as a handwritten text that shows many revisions by its several authors, as well as the censorious influence of Edmund Tylney, Master of the Revels in the government of Queen Elizabeth I. The script has since been published and has had several productions.
+One of the verses in the manuscript in Shakespeare's hand has a small soliloquy of More that includes: